stuRobotics/Exploration-Algrithm/README.md

 ### How to run this project?

-1. Clone it into your working space and use compile it
+1.Clone it into your working space and use compile it
 ```Bash
 cd ~/XX_ws
 catkin_make
 ```
-2. Then add it to the source
+2.Then add it to the source
 ```Bash
 source ~/XX_ws/devel/setup.bash
 ```
-3. After this, you can run the command bellow to see the simulation environment and the auto exploration program
+3.After this, you can run the command bellow to see the simulation environment and the auto exploration program
 ```Bash
 roslaunch nearest_frontier_planner single_simulated_frontier.launch
 ```
-4. In a new terminal, run
+4.In a new terminal, run
 ```Bash
 roslaunch explore_lite explore.launch
 ```
 now you can see the robot is running and mapping

-5. In another new terminal, run
+5.In another new terminal, run
 ```Bash
 rostopic echo /route_topic
 ```
 then You can see the total time and total path length at present in this terminal

-6. Open another new terminal, run
+6.Open another new terminal, run
 ```Bash
 rosrun using_markers text
 ```
-7. In rviz, add visualization by three topic: /trajectory, /Line and /PointMarker, in this case you'll see the trajectory and current goal as well as current scope of exploration
+7.In rviz, add visualization by three topic: /trajectory, /Line and /PointMarker, in this case you'll see the trajectory and current goal as well as current scope of exploration

 ### About some details